 During the civil war, Mariam’s father, Shamsuddin, was an immigrant in Pakistan, so his motherless children had to live in the refugee camp.
-Later on, the Pakistan government forced Shamsuddin and his children to move back to Afghanistan.
+Later on, the Pakistan government forced Shamsuddin and his children to move again.

-When they returned to Afghanistan, they discovered that their home had been destroyed.
-11-year-old Mariam and her family were forced to move and they settled in Mazar-e Sharif, the second largest city in Afghanistan.
+When they returned to their home, they discovered that it had been destroyed.
+11-year-old Mariam and her family were forced to move once more, and they settled in a different city.